topolski/WSDKorisnik/README.md

 # WSDKorisnik
-This is a simple application that uses a WSDiplomski web service (August 2013)
+This is a simple desktop application created in C# that uses a WSDiplomski web service (August 2013)